helloserve/adventofcode/2015/README.md

-# adventofcode
+# Advent Of Code
-Solutions to the challanges on AdventOfCode.com
+Solutions to the challanges on http://adventofcode.com for 2015

 ## Unit Tests
 All the solutions are executed through unit tests.